WanTing08/LeetcodePracticeJava/Notes/day3.md

 # [206.
 Reverse Linked List](https://leetcode.com/problems/reverse-linked-list/)

 ## Solution
-We start by defining two 'ListNode' variable 'prev' and 'curr', 'prev' will eventually point to the head of the reversed linked list, the 'curr' initially point to the head of the input linked list.
+We start by defining two 'datastructure.ListNode' variable 'prev' and 'curr', 'prev' will eventually point to the head of the reversed linked list, the 'curr' initially point to the head of the input linked list.

 We enter a 'while' loop that runs as long as 'curr' is not 'null'.
-Inside the loop, we define a third 'ListNode' variable 'temp', which point to the 'curr's next node.
+Inside the loop, we define a third 'datastructure.ListNode' variable 'temp', which point to the 'curr's next node.
 We do this because we'll be modifying 'curr.next' in the next line, and we don't want to lose our reference to 'curr's original next node.

 We set 'curr.next' to 'prev'.
 This effectively reverses the direction of 'curr's pointer, so that it now points to the previous node in the linked list (which is initially null).